bwarden/hacs-tigersecu-dvr/README.md

 *   **Motion**: A binary sensor for each channel that turns `on` when motion is detected.
 *   **Video Loss**: A binary sensor for each channel that turns `on` when the video signal is lost.
 This will also mark the corresponding camera entity as unavailable.
 *   **External Alarm**: (Optional) A binary sensor for each external alarm input that turns `on` when triggered.
 These are created dynamically if detected.
+*   **Time Sync Problem**: (Diagnostic, disabled by default) A binary sensor that turns `on` if the DVR's clock is out of sync with Home Assistant's clock.

 ### Sensors